Seven questions for the Seahawks to answer in their final preseason game against the Raiders

 Who will play the nickel position?

-On Wednesday, Carroll didn’t try to deny that this spot remains wide open between Jamar Taylor, Ugo Amadi and Akeem King.
+On Wednesday, Carroll didn’t try to deny that the nickel spot remains wide open among Jamar Taylor, Ugo Amadi and Akeem King.

-“It’s not completed yet,’’ he said of the competition at nickel.
-“It’s still going.”

-Seahawks fans may not need reminding that twice in the past five years, the Seahawks traded for the player who would become their primary nickel back after the end of the preseason — Marcus Burley in 2014 and Justin Coleman in 2017.
+Seahawks fans might not need reminding that, twice in the past five years, the Seahawks traded for the player who would become their primary nickel back after the end of the preseason: Marcus Burley in 2014 and Justin Coleman in 2017.

-So, anything may still be possible.
-As it stands, Carroll on Wednesday seemed to leave open the idea that Taylor, Amadi and King could all make the roster (Amadi seems a lock given his status as a rookie and ability to play all over the secondary as well as on special teams) with roles at nickel corner.
-Amadi and Taylor each as smaller players who fit the traditional slot corner mold and the bigger King able to give Seattle a different look at that spot and ability to match up against tight ends and taller receivers.
+So, anything is possible.
+As it stands, Carroll seemed to leave open the idea that Taylor, Amadi and King could all make the roster (Amadi seems a lock given his rookie status and ability to play all over the secondary as well as on special teams) with roles at nickel corner.

 Who will be the backup quarterback?

-Everything continues to point to Geno Smith, who has 31 career starts to the four of Paxton Lynch, and played well enough last Saturday against the Chargers.
-Also, Lynch has practice squad eligibility and Smith does not, so the only way to keep both around is to have Smith on the 53-man and Lynch on the PS (barring the unlikely possibility of keeping both on the 53).
+Everything continues to point to Geno Smith, who has 31 career starts to Paxton Lynch’s four and played well enough last Saturday against the Chargers.
+Lynch has practice-squad eligibility and Smith does not, so the only way to keep both around is to have Smith on the 53-man and Lynch on the PS (barring the unlikely possibility of keeping both on the 53).

-But Carroll said Thursday’s game could still factor into the decision, with Smith and Lynch expected to get most of the snaps with Carroll saying fourth-teamer J.T.
+But Carroll said Thursday’s game could still factor into the decision, with Smith and Lynch expected to get most of the snaps.
+Carroll said fourth-teamer J.T.
 Barrett could also get some.

-“Well, they’ve both had their moments,’’ Carroll said.
+“Well, (Smith and Lynch have) both had their moments,’’ Carroll said.
 “They’ve basically taken care of the ball really well.
 They can both run the offense.
-I’m really anxious to get another assessment here, especially on Paxton.’’
+I’m really anxious to get another assessment here, especially on Paxton.”

-Can Ben Burr-Kirven and Shaquem Griffin make a case that they deserve a roster spot?
+Can Ben Burr-Kirven and Shaquem Griffin make a case for a roster spot?

-The Seahawks appear to have a pretty set first five at linebacker – starters Bobby Wagner, K.J.
+The Seahawks appear to have a pretty set first five at linebacker: starters Bobby Wagner, K.J.
 Wright and Mychal Kendricks with Austin Calitro and Cody Barton as backups.

 That’s led to the thought that former Husky Burr-Kirven and 2018 draft darling Griffin could be competing for a final spot at linebacker, or to force the Seahawks to keep both (with any backup linebackers expected to contribute heavily on special teams since the starting three will likely come off the field only in event of injury).